cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 ![Auth.png](../../static/img/tutorial/rest-api/Auth.png)

 Every public (and private) API must come with some sort of protection around its data.
-We don’t want to allow anyone in the world to play around with our important database.
+We mustn't allow anyone in the world to poke around our important database.

 And while there are various authentication methods out there, [Bearer](https://swagger.io/docs/specification/authentication/bearer-authentication/) is one of the simplest.

-Its idea is quite simple: give users a token (they’re the *bearer* of that token), give that token some privileges (such as only reading or also writing and deleting) and finally require the use of that token when making [unsafe HTTP requests](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP).
+It's quite simple: we give users a token (they’re the *bearer* of that token), we give that token some privileges (such as only reading or also writing and deleting) and finally we require the use of that token when making [unsafe HTTP requests](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP).

 We won’t be implementing privileges and roles to keep this guide simple, but we’ll be using Bearer authentication.
 Get started by installing the [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken) package; it’s an implementation of [JSON Web Tokens](https://jwt.io/), an standard for creating and checking credentials across the Internet.

 After that, create an `auth.js` file, which will contain two important utilities for Bearer authentication.

-The first one is an Express middleware, run before every route handler we desire.
-It’s there to help us avoid repetition, so we can instead write all the authentication logic in one function and not have to worry about it anymore.
+The first one is an Express middleware that's run before every route handler we desire.
+It’s there to help us avoid repetition, so we can instead write all the authentication logic in one function and not worry about it anymore.

 We expect auth-enabled routes to receive an `Authorization` HTTP header containing a value in the form `Bearer <TOKEN>`, so let’s start by extracting the `<TOKEN>`: